African House Snake Basics & FAQ

 Sadly there are many wild caught house snakes being sold as "captive born".
 So how do I know if my snake is wild caught?

 You cant know for sure but here's some tips: If it's "too good to be true" price wise, its likely wild caught.
 Captive breeding is more expensive than reselling wild caught stock so if you paid less than $100 for it, then its very likely wild caught.
 If it is a black or togo stripe that you bought at a reptile trade show from a vendor that had a wide variety of other species from the same region, odds are it is wild caught.
 If your black was labeled as "melanistic house snake" (a marketing ploy) odds are it was wild caught.
 If you found ticks on it or others offered for sale by the same "breeder", it was definitely wild caught.
 If they don't know or cant tell you the scientific name of the species, they likely don't breed it, so its likely wild caught.
-There are only a handful of file snake breeders i'm aware of in the US, so its best to assume any file snake you have acquired (without thoroughly researching its breeder) is going to be wild caught.

 You can of course avoid the deworming process by purchasing your snake from a reputable breeder.
-There are a handful of us, and the cost to buy captive born is typically still less than the cost of purchasing wild caught then deworming.
+There are a handful in the us, and the cost to buy captive born is typically still less than the cost of purchasing wild caught then deworming.
 If you have questions on the repute of a breeder there are several facebook groups where you can ask for others experiences too, so there's no need to guess.

 I hope this page was helpful to you in your research on the captive care of house snakes.
 Thank you for reading it!
 Should you decide you'd like to add a new snake to your household please feel free to browse the available page, or contact me should you have more questions :)